-Robert Zaretsky, a history professor at the University of Houston, accuses the French president of becoming “authoritarian”.
+Robert Zaretsky, a history professor at the University of Houston, writes the French president has become “authoritarian”.

 To be fair, Zaretsky recognizes that a measure of autocracy is built into France’s presidential-centric Fifth Republic.
 On paper, the French president is the most powerful leader in democratic Europe; both ceremonial head of state and chief executive.
 Every president, from Charles de Gaulle to François Mitterrand, has been accused of dominating French politics in their time.

 Macron is no different.
 Zaretsky marshals little evidence to prove this president (ab)uses the powers of his office more than his predecessors.